zaf/resample/Readme.md

 }
 ```

-Resampler implements an io.Writer interface.It resamples PCM sound data.
+Resampler resamples PCM sound data.

 #### func  New

 ```go
 func New(writer io.Writer, inputRate, outputRate float64, channels, format, quality int) (*Resampler, error)
 ```
-New returns a pointer to a Resampler.
-It takes as parameters the destination
+New returns a pointer to a Resampler that implements a io.ReadCloser.
+It takes
-data Writer, the input and output sampling rates, the number of channels of the
+as parameters the destination data Writer, the input and output sampling rates,
-input data, the input format and the quality setting.
+the number of channels of the input data, the input format and the quality
+setting.

 #### func (*Resampler) Close